+A simple mark making activity in the snow!
 A simple, effective and enjoyable way to get creative outdoors in the winter weather.

 Consider the environmental impact of preparing, carrying out & completing this activity.
 Could this impact be reduced?
 Specific considerations for this activity could include:

 - paint residue after snow has melted (use non-toxic or natural dye)

 Follow your usual operating procedures and carry out appropriate risk benefit assessments.

 Some considerations particular to this activity include: